openshift/file-integrity-operator/README.md

     key: aide-conf
 ```
 * At this point the operator will update the active AIDE config and perform a re-initialization of the AIDE database, as well as a restart of the AIDE pods to begin scanning with the new configuration.
 A backup of the logs and database from the previously applied configurations are left available on the nodes under /etc/kubernetes.

-## TODO
-- Fine-tune the AIDE rules in the aide.conf ConfigMap.
-The above deployment example shows the rules cover the host's /var/log/ for attributes and added/removed files, which should be corrected.